matthieuSolente/accessible-vml-button-generator/README.md

 ### NVDA

+The following shortcuts work, and the link is read normally

-Start reading continuously from this point on : Insert + down arrow List all links :	Insert + F7
+Start reading continuously from this point on : Insert + down arrow

+List all links :	Insert + F7

 Go to next link	: K

 ### Narrator:

+The following shortcuts work, and the link is read normally

-Start reading continuously from this point on	: Caps Lock + down arrow List all links :	Caps Lock + F7
+Start reading continuously from this point on	: Caps Lock + down arrow

+List all links :	Caps Lock + F7

 Go to the next link*: 	K

 so it's a huge improvement over the classic vml button.

 Testing was performed on Outlook 365 and Windows 10 Mail with Narrator and NVDA

 Narrator Link table :

+Here I inserted several hyperlinks as well as my automatically generated button (with the text "show me the button!")

 ![Narrator Link table](https://github.com/matthieuSolente/accessible-vml-button-generator/blob/main/narrator-link-table.png)

 NVDA Link table :

+Here I inserted two hyperlinks as well as my automatically generated button (with the text "show me the button!")

 ![NVDA Link table](https://github.com/matthieuSolente/accessible-vml-button-generator/blob/main/Nvda-element-list.PNG)